-According to general civil law, plaintiffs must have a personal legitimate interest to bring proceedings.
-For infringement cases, as a matter of admissibility, proceedings may be initiated by the owner of the patent or by the beneficiary of an exclusive licence, except as otherwise stipulated in the licensing contract, if, after notice, the owner of the patent does not institute such proceedings.
-Revocation proceedings may take place as a counterclaim, or as a principal claim by parties who may have an interest in seeing the patent invalidated (e.g. the action initiated by the buyer of a patent to the Paris Appeals Court, October 19, 2005, PIBD 2006-IIIB-47) as long as the interest is not illegitimate (inadmissibility of an invalidity action filed as a retaliation to unlinked unfair competition proceedings (Paris Appeals Court, July 6, 2007, SIDER v.
-PRONTEX)).
-Any person who proves to have a legitimate industrial operation on the territory of a Member State of the European Economic Community, or showing real and effective preparations to that effect, may bring non-infringement declaratory proceedings (article L615-9 of the IPC).
+According to general civil law, plaintiffs must have a personal, legitimate interest to bring proceedings.
+For infringement cases, as a matter of admissibility, proceedings may be initiated by the patent owner or by the beneficiary of an exclusive licence (except as otherwise stipulated in the licensing contract) if the patent owner gives notice of not instituting such proceedings.
+Revocation proceedings may take place as a counterclaim or as a principal claim by parties who may have an interest in seeing the patent invalidated (e.g. an action initiated by the patent buyer, Paris Appeals Court, October 19, 2005, PIBD 2006-IIIB-47) as long as the interest is not illegitimate (inadmissibility of an invalidity action filed as a retaliation to unlinked unfair competition proceedings (Paris Appeals Court, July 6, 2007, SIDER v.
+PRONTEX).
+Any person who proves to have a legitimate industrial operation on the territory of a Member State of the European Economic Community, or showing real and effective preparations to that effect, may bring non-infringement declaratory proceedings (Article L615-9 of the